 SMBHWN CASE MANAGER AND SOCIAL WORKER - SUMMARY OF RESPONSES HEALTH HEALTH CONDITIONS AND NEEDS FOR PATIENT AND FAMILY MEMBERS • • • Diabetes Preterm pregnancies Short interval pregnancy • Substance use and abuse: including alcohol use.
-Use of marijuana during pregnancy SOCIAL DETERMINANTS OF HEALTH FOR PATIENT AND D FAMILY MEMBERS • Lack of access to mental health services outside of the Sharp Mary Birch facility, even for patients with good insurance coverage Difficult for patients with Medi-Cal coverage.
+Use of marijuana during pregnancy SOCIAL DETERMINANTS OF HEALTH FOR PATIENT ANI D FAMILY MEMBERS • Lack of access to mental health services outside of the Sharp Mary Birch facility, even for patients with good insurance coverage Difficult for patients with Medi-Cal coverage.
 UC San Diego mental health program is overcrowded most of the time.
 Economic security: lack of affordable postpartum child care.
-Economic security (continued) New mothers may sign out of hospital against medical advice because they cannot afford childcare and need to return to work to pay bills.
+Economic security (continued): New mothers may sign out of hospital against medical advice because they cannot afford childcare and need to return to work to pay bills.
 Many mothers spend their entire maternity leave in the hospital with their premature baby.
 Education needed on postpartum anxiety and mood disorders.
 Transportation: lack of access to transportation.
-YOUTH ROLES IN FAMILY CARE · • High school aged siblings typically take over a babysitting role, which can cause them to miss school.
-ACCESS TO HEALTH CARE CHALLENGES AND BARRIERS 5 • Access to home care programs is difficult.
-AL DISCHARGE CHALLENGES AND BARRIERS Transportation issues: hard to keep appointments if you do not have reliable transportation.
-Access to health care Financial issues Medication availability: once a patient is discharged with special medications, they often have difficulty getting the same medication in outpatient pharmacies due to insurance issues.
-Health literacy &amp; education, patients do not understand: the nuances of health care leave and disability rights. the difference between inpatient and home services or what is covered by their insurance.
-HOSPIT HOSPITAL AND COMMUNITY SUPPORT NEEDED • • • • Interpretation and translations: access to lang patients most notably.
-In-person translators n , social workers, and interpreters come in as one team
+YOUTH YOUTH ROLES IN FAMILY CARE • High school aged siblings typically take over a babysitting role, which can cause them to miss school.
+ACCESS TO HEALTH CARE CHALLENGES AND BARRIERS 5 • medicine.
+Services: not enough health-related programs and not enough providers.
+Access to home care programs is difficult.
+HOSPIT AL DISCHARGE CHALLENGES AND BARRIERS • Access to health care Financial issues HOSPIT HOSPITAL AND COMMUNITY SUPPORT NEEDED • • • Lactation consulting and services to increase breastfeeding rates and potentially divert readmissions.
+Interpretation and translations: access to language compatible providers and services - Muslim patients most notably.
+In-person translators needed.
+Have nursing, lactation consultants, dieticians, social workers, and interpreters come in as one team for each patient so that all needs are met.